 Chamela proper is a very limited anchorage, if an anchorage at all.
-During some swell or wind directions, this area is not tenable.
+During some swell or wind directions, this area is not tenable, or at least not comfortable at all.
 But in favorable conditions it can be a charming spot, nestled among the small islands in the south end of the bay, catching some surf and watching the pangas come in and out.

 You can land the dinghy at the panga landing or the beach to the north.
-There is a lagoon behind, and a road from the panga landing takes you to the small fishing village of Chamela, about .5 miles inland.
-There are groceries and limited services there, we are told (no first hand knowledge).
+There is a lagoon behind, and a road from the panga landing takes you to the small fishing village of Chamela, Unfortunately, as of Feb 2022 a security guard for the property on the hill turns cruisers back toward the beach, claiming it’s a private road.
+No access to Chamela village this way… There are groceries and limited services there, we are told (no first hand knowledge).

 Even if you’re a beginner, catch some surf.
 It’s a sandy bottom here, quite shallow, and the sandbars can kick up decent peaks that are easy to read and paddle into, even if you’re no expert.
 The rides can be quite long if the swell is right, and you’ll be smiling all week if you catch a few waves.